Spectral Characters of a class of Integrable Representations of Toroidal Lie Algebras: Preliminaries

-We now record some results on integrable $\lie g_{aff}$-modules with finite-dimensional weight spaces that we will need.
-Part(i) of the proposition was proved in \cite{C1}, part(ii) was proved in \cite{R3}, part(iii) is a consequence of \cite[Lemma 1.6]{R3} and \cite[Lemma 2.1]{CG1} and parts(iv-v) were proved in \cite{CP}.
+We now record some results on integrable $\lie g_{aff}$-modules with finite-dimensional weight spaces that we shall need.
+Part(i) of the proposition was proved in \cite{C1}, part(ii) was proved in \cite{R3}, part(iii) was proved in \cite[Proposition 4.6]{DGK}, part(iv) was proved in \cite[Theorem 4.4]{A2} and part(v) was proved in \cite[Proposition 12.5(a)]{Kac}.